openhab/openhab-addons/addons/binding/org.openhab.binding.miio/README.md

 The MDNS discovery method will discover your device type, but won't discover a (required) token.
 The basic discovery will not discovery the type, but will discover a token for models that support it.
+Accept only one of the 2 discovery results, the alternate one can further be ignored.

 ## Tokens